p--q/ByteToImage/README.md

 # ByteToImage

-bytetoimage.py converts the image of addon.xcu of LibreOffice expressed in hexadecimal byte sequence into bmp image.
+bytetoimage.py converts the image of Addon.xcu of LibreOffice expressed in hexadecimal byte sequence into bmp image.

 Imagetobyte.py converts a bmp image to a hexadecimal byte string.